-- I. Type of Scheme: An open ended balanced scheme investing in equity and debt instruments. - II.
-Investment Objective: - Investment objective: Please refer section of 'Investment Objective'. - Investment pattern Please refer section of 'Asset Allocation'. - III.
-Terms of Issue: Terms of Issue relating to: - 'Listing, repurchase, redemption of units': Provisions with respect to listing, repurchase, redemption of units as indicated in this Scheme Information Document. - 'Aggregate fees and expenses': Please refer Section on 'Annual Scheme Recurring Expenses'. - 'Safety Net or Guarantee': The Scheme does not provide any guaranteed or assured return.
+II.
+Investment Objective:

+- Investment objective: Please refer section of 'Investment Objective'. - Investment pattern Please refer section of 'Asset Allocation'.

+III.
+Terms of Issue: Provisions with respect to

+- a.
+'Listing, repurchase, redemption of units': Provisions with respect to listing, repurchase, redemption of units as indicated in this Scheme Information Document. - b.
+'Aggregate fees and expenses': Please refer Section on 'Annual Scheme Recurring Expenses'. - c.
+'Safety Net or Guarantee': The Scheme does not provide any guaranteed or assured return.

-In accordance with Regulation 18(15A) of the Regulations and Clause 1.14.1.4 of SEBI Master Circular date June 27, 2024, the Trustee shall ensure that no change in the fundamental attributes of the Scheme and Plan(s)/Option(s) thereunder or the trust or fees and expenses payable or any other change which would modify the Scheme and the Plan(s)/Option(s) thereunder and affect the interest of the Unit Holders will be carried out unless:
+In accordance with Regulation 18(15A) of the Regulations and Clause 1.14.1.4 of SEBI Master Circular dated June 27, 2024, the Trustee shall ensure that no change in the fundamental attributes of the Scheme and Plan(s)/Option(s) thereunder or the trust or fees and expenses payable or any other change which would modify the Scheme and the Plan(s)/Option(s) thereunder and affect the interest of the Unit Holders will be carried out unless: